 What We Do

-In addition to our Liturgy on the first (1) and third (3) Sundays of every month, (we have a lay led Scripture/Communion Service on the fifth (5) Sunday), our activities include and annual retreat in the fall, monthly women's group and seasonal prayer services.
-We volunteer at the Capuchin Soup Kitchen and support other charitable organizations, including those which directly impact the gay and lesbian community.
-There are after-Mass socials, an Annual Dinner Dance, and when the opportunity affords itself, we have a party.
+In addition to our Liturgy on the first (1) and third (3) Sundays of every month, (we have a lay led Scripture/Communion Service on the fifth (5) Sunday), our activities include volunteering at the Capuchin Soup Kitchen (when needed) and supporting other charitable organizations, including those which directly impact the gay and lesbian community.
+There is an after-Service social, an Annual Dinner Dance, and when the opportunity affords itself, we have a party.

 The Dignity Detroit Team